ABOUT SARAH WALKER

 The gallery is also now a lively venue for music and the arts with live gigs, theatre and poetry readings under the title The High Tide Club.

-Currently one of Sarah's tapestries is hanging in Emo Court, Co Laois in the exhbition In Living Memory curated by Oliver Sears Gallery running through September 2019.
+One of Sarah's tapestries was in the exhbition In Living Memory in Emo Court, Co Laois curated by Oliver Sears Gallery, May trough Septemberer 2019.